novayo/LeetCode/0104_Maximum_Depth_of_Binary_Tree/README.md

 * Memory Usage: 16.2 MB, less than 77.19% of Python3 online submissions for Maximum Depth of Binary Tree.

 > dfs

+---

+try_6.py: O(n) O(n)

+* Runtime: 51 ms, faster than 11.67% of Python3 online submissions for Maximum Depth of Binary Tree.
+* Memory Usage: 15.2 MB, less than 88.42% of Python3 online submissions for Maximum Depth of Binary Tree.

+> bfs